benyap/firestore-backfire/README.md

 The `mode` option specifies how to handle importing documents that would overwrite existing data in Firestore.
 The default import mode is `create`.

-- `create` mode will log an error when impporting documents that already exist in Firestore, and existing documents will not be modified.
+- `create` mode will log an error when importing documents that already exist in Firestore, and existing documents will not be modified.
 - `insert` mode will only import documents that do not exist, and existing documents will not be modified.
 - `overwrite` mode will import documents that do not exist, and completely